jasonyux/LocalRQA/docs/usecases/databricks.rst

         return

 This means you can customize the prompt used for question generation, and the filter function used to decide which documents to use for question generation.
-At the end, you the content of ``train_w_q.jsonl`` will look like:
+In the end, the content of ``train_w_q.jsonl`` should look like:

 .. code-block:: jsonl